 A judgemental learning environment can have long term behavioural implications for a child and for someone who may not take it in his/her stride while growing up, it breaks down the student’s self confidence.

-But, this is a 21st century and our children need to bloom and not just survive.
+This is a 21st century with an immense opportunity worldwide lying on your palm right now and every child has the right to bloom and not just survive.

 Children need an environment in which they feel physically and emotionally safe, and empowered with the freedom to express and experiment with ideas.
 Living in such free non-judgemental spaces makes them feel nourished, accepted and inspired.

-I am not like my friend sitting besides me, and that is my biggest strength
+I am not like my friend sitting next me, and that is my biggest strength

 Please note that the intention is not to malign our usual school ecosystem.
 But deeply understand the gaps and develop ways of complementing them and helping our schools facilitate personalised and life shaping education to our children.